ianskoo/HBZ-bot/README.md

 3. Download the program using the green Code button above, download it as a zip file and decompress it where you want.

 4. Open the terminal, an app included with MacOS.
 You can search it in the search bar.
-In the terminal, type:
-`cd `
-with a space after it, then drag and drop with the mouse the unzipped HBZ-bot-main folder into the terminal.
+In the terminal, type `cd ` with a space after it, then drag and drop with the mouse the unzipped HBZ-bot-main folder into the terminal.
 Then, press enter.

 5. In the terminal, copy and paste the following, then press enter:
 `pip3 install selenium`